-Trendy men and women are rocking a classic look this season.
+Trendy men and women are rocking a classic look this season with a simple workplace accessory.
 Move over Dooney & Bourke, Ralph Lauren and Louis Vuitton – health conscious employees in workplaces across the country have been spotted toting the Brown Paper Bag.

 You’ve heard it before from a wide array of media sources; the brown bag lunch is one sizzling food trend.
 What’s not to like?
 Whether you pack your lunch in a paper bag, a sleek and stylish Laptop Bento box or an old school vintage lunch pail the benefits are more than Ho Ho Ho-Hum.
 You: